tzaji/super_upper/README.md

 Associating the collected information with its section, we then wrap and append it to a temporary dictionary.
 This dictionary is appended to a main dictionary and the loop goes forward to the next section and so on.

-Upper Gearbox:
-1 - 5 speed rates.
-Regulate the scrolling and the waiting time.
-Slower for better performance and faster for faster performance.
-The later is recommended if you feel drained and do not mind to miss some items on the run.

 Upper Smart Test:
 you can choose how many items per section you want to scrap.
 Note that "-1" option will scrap the whole website!!